 Our School operates year-round.
 From September to May, only one building on campus is heated, and the two rooms in that building are used to hold classes on weekends.

 From June to August, we operate seven days a week.
 We have access to a total of nine classrooms.
-While we have residential rooms, they are not open to the public this season.
+We have residential rooms that are available from Mid-April through September.

 Taking Classes Here